The Chronovisor: The Vatican’s Mysterious Time Travel Device

 The Chronovisor’s alleged photo of Jesus next to a South American church’s statue of Jesus

 When considering the veracity of the Chronovisor, one might refer to T.L.
-Sherred’s science fiction novella, “E for Effort,” that was published in 1947, just before the supposed invention of the Vatican’s device.
+Sherred’s science fiction novella, “E for Effort,” published in 1947, just before the supposed invention of the Vatican’s device.
 In his novella, Sherred writes about a time-viewing device with characteristics that bear a striking resemblance to the Chronovisor.

-Savvy researchers may agree that, while time travel may indeed be possible, the Chronovisor is a not necessarily a medium for it.
+Savvy researchers may agree that, while time travel may indeed be possible, the Chronovisor is not necessarily a medium for it.
 Physicist and cosmologist Stephen Hawking has discussed the possibilities of time travel, explaining in one instance, “If we want to travel into the future, we just need to go fast.
 Really fast.
 And I think the only way we’re ever likely to do that is by going into space.”

 Physicist Fred Alan Wolf has suggested that time travel is possible because “it really has to do with a rather delicate relationship that exists between mind and matter…[W]hat time travel is really all about is learning how to move in and out of that realm where things get defined by the mind.”